wearefuturegov/outpost-api-service/readme.md

 - `MONGODB_URI` overrides the default `localhost:27017/outpost_development` MongoDB connection URI.
 - `GOOGLE_API_KEY` used for geocoding from `location=` parameters.
 Needs the geocoding API enabled.

-### Indexes
+### Indices

-It needs the right indexes on the MongoDB collection to enable full-text and geo search.
+It needs the right indices on the MongoDB collection to enable full-text and geo search.
 Something like:

 ```
 db.indexed_services.createIndex({ "service.name": "text", "service.description": "text" })